• Skip to primary navigation

 Fresh garlic scapes in a garden.

 Scapes are ready about a month before the garlic bulb is ready to harvest.
-For us here in South Western, Ontario; we remove the scapes at the end of June and beginning of July.
+For us here in South Western, Ontario (zone 6b), we remove the garlic scapes at the end of June and beginning of July.

 Wait until the center stem completely forms and grows above the rest of the plant forming a white flower bud.
-Don’t mistake the garlic leaves with the scapes; which will curl at the ends.
+Don’t mistake the leaves of the garlic plant with the scapes: the scape is a long, stiff, tube-like structure which curls at the ends.

 Close up of a garlic scape.